ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ---

-### Using representative values ​​is difficult
+### Using representative values is difficult

-- Representative values ​​are a degraded representation of the original data
+- Representative values are a degraded representation of the original data
     - In information theory, this is equivalent to "lossy data compression"
     - Replacing a large amount of data with one reduces the amount of information
-- Representative values ​​are meaningful when used as a basis for judgment.
+- Representative values are meaningful when used as a basis for judgment.
     - Rather than representative values, it's more important to consider the causes that can be inferred from them.
     - As I mentioned in the first half of the lecture, statistics are not serious.
 - To determine superiority or inferiority, rules and experimental conditions must be established.
-- Even so, statistics do not provide the answer to the question of what constitutes superiority.
+    - Even so, statistics never provides the answer to the discussion of superiority.
-- While it's often used to undermine opponents, it's often inappropriate.
+    - While it's often used to attack opponents, it's often inappropriate.

 ---